guxm2021/MM_ALT/README.md

 ```

 ### N20EM Dataset
 N20EM dataset is curated by ourselves for our multimodal ALT task.
-The dataset will be released soon.
+The dataset is released here: https://zenodo.org/record/6905332#.Yz0zWC0Rr0o.

 The resulting folder should be organized as:
 ```